altsem/gitu/README.md

 # gitu
-An editor-agnostic git TUI heavily inspired by Magit.
+A git TUI heavily inspired by Magit.

 ## Dependencies
 Requires `git` and `delta` to be on your PATH.